asmitty92/grey-and-ellis/books/02-emert-mystery/manuscript/01-chapter-one.md

 "If he's not local, how does he know the camera positions?"
 Brandon asked.

-Morrison nodded.
-"Good question.
-We think he cased the mall ahead of time.
-We've requested footage from the days leading up to the murder—specifically when he would have purchased the burner phone.
-Haven't gotten to it yet, but it's on the list."
->NITPICK: It's been three weeks and they haven't gotten this footage yet?
-I think a better approach is to have the idea that he cased the mall ahead of time be Ellis and Gray's idea rather than something the locals already thought of.
-Probably make it Ellis's idea.
-It seems like his type of investigative instinct.
-Also, why would they be looking at the mall "specifically when he would have purchased the burner phone" if it was bought at a Walmart in Council Bluffs?
+Morrison paused, considering.
+"That's a good question.
+I hadn't thought about that."

+Matt looked up from his notes.
+"He would've had to case the location beforehand.
+Learn the camera coverage, plan his route through the mall.
+That takes time and multiple visits."

+"The footage archives," Morrison said, catching on.
+"We could review the days leading up to the murder.
+See if we can spot him doing reconnaissance."

+"Exactly," Matt said.
+"He'd need to look natural—not obviously casing cameras, but present enough times to map everything out.
+Someone matching his general description showing up multiple days before the murder would be worth flagging."

+Morrison made a note.
+"I'll pull footage starting from when the burner phone was purchased.
+Three days before.
+We can work backward from there."

-"The phone number he gave Palmer?"
+"What about the phone number he gave Palmer?"
 Matt asked.

 "Burner.
 Purchased with cash at a Walmart in Council Bluffs three days before the murder.
 Used only to contact Palmer.
 Disconnected the day after the murder."